eugenia1984/english/glossary.md

 - **eating here**: means stay and eat at the office.

+- **efforts** are the attempts or hard work put into doing something.
+Like, `His efforts in the project were noticeable`. `Coordinating efforts` in a project means organizing everyone's work so the project is successful.
+It's like making sure all parts of a puzzle fit together.

 - **energetic**: means having a lot of energy, enthusiasm, and a readiness to act.

 - **ergonomic**: refers to the design of products intended to provide optimum comfort and to avoid stress or injury.
 Ex.: ergonomic chair, ergonomic mouse